Marvellous Mince Pies From Cooking Them HealthyDecember 11, 2020 • Recipes

 - 200g spelt flour

 - 1-2 tbsp cold water

 - 2 eggs yolks

 - Preheat the oven to 180C.

 - Place the spelt and butter into a Magimix/food processor and pulse until the butter disappears.
 Next mix the eggs yolks with 1 tablespoon of water and slowly pour into your food processor watching as the flour begins to come together and form a dough.
 If it’s not coming together enough, you can add a splash more water.
 Try to blend as little as possible and add just enough water to form a firm but soft dough.
 The more you mix and handle the dough the tougher it will become and the aim is a lovely crisp pastry.

 - Turn the dough out onto your work surface, bring it all together and press down using your palm to form a flat disk.
 Flour your chosen surface and roll out the pastry to about a 20p thickness trying to ensure it’s not sticking to the surface (a palate knife can be very handy for this).

 - Using pastry cutters, cut out the right size circles to fit into your muffin case.
-I used a 9cm sized cutter which came up to about halfway up the muffin tin and a 7.5cm cutter for my tops.”
+We used a 9cm sized cutter which came up to about halfway up the muffin tin and a 7.5cm cutter for our tops.